phsym/http-rs/README.md

 # How to build

-The library had an optional "ssl" feature that enable HTTPS over SSL.
+The library has an optional "ssl" feature that enable HTTPS over SSL.
 SSL support is enabled by default but can be disabled if not needed.
-SSL support is depends on [rust-openssl](https://github.com/sfackler/rust-openssl) which requires both the OpenSSL runtime libraries and headers to be built.
+SSL support depends on [rust-openssl](https://github.com/sfackler/rust-openssl) which requires both the OpenSSL runtime libraries and headers to be built.

 ## Without SSL support
 As usual with Cargo project, simply run